Karthikeyan-mintbook/Java-And-Derby-Example/README.md

 # Java-And-Derby-Example - CRUD OPERATION DEMO

    In this example will give you eazy understand about the Derby database connection with core java. core java applications(Swing,JavaFX) require to store datas to database.
 Database operation we can achive by two ways.
-One is use online database, another one is local machine database.
+One is online database, another one is local machine database.
 If developer choose local machine database(MySQL/Oracle) end user must install same Database(MySQL/Oracle) Software manually like Xampp or Wampp(MySQL).
 Its hard to end user.

 As developer choose DERBY Database, end user dont need to install any database sofware.